 Implementing mandatory training on cultural safety, anti-racism, and the history of Indigenous Peoples in Canada for all staff, fosters awareness and equips caregivers with the skills to address systemic barriers and biases.
 Identifying and addressing systemic gaps in care, including access to interpreters, culturally appropriate meals and resources, and the provision of trauma-informed care, are skills taught in staff training.
 Regularly assessing program outcomes through resident feedback, and staff input, helps us ensure continuous improvement

-In 2025 we commit to continued support and recognition for diversity and inclusion for staff, residents and families in our home by building upon the initiatives we have in progress.
-This will include adding Eastern Christian Orthodox services, additional training in providing culturally sensitive care to the Indigenous and 2LGBTQ+ community.
+In 2025 we commit to continued support and recognition for diversity and inclusion for staff, residents and families in our home.